 - Lower immunity to colds and other illnesses

-If you are getting stressed every day, you should take some steps to (1) lessen the number of stressors in your life, and (2) treat your body and mind to some stress-reduction techniques.
+If you notice that you feel stressed just about every day, you should take some steps to (1) lessen the number of stressors in your life, and (2) try some techniques that will help you de-stress.

 How can I lower my stress level?

-- Exercise is a great way to de-stress.
-Vigorous exercise releases chemicals in your body called endorphins, which make you feel happier and more relaxed.
+Exercise is a great way to lower your stress.
+While exercising, you can focus on what you’re doing with your body, which helps free your mind from other worries.
+Vigorous exercise also triggers the release of chemicals in your body called endorphins, which make you feel happier and more relaxed.
 You don’t have to be a super-athlete to exercise.
-You can play sports at school, sign up for a class at your local YMCA, or go for a run.
+Even something as basic as walking for half an hour can help you relax and improve your mood.
+Or, you can sign up for a class at your local YWCA or YMCA, such as dancing, volleyball, or swimming.

 What should I do if I’m dealing with extreme stress?